CIMSPA - Workforce Impact Survey

 It's aimed at all organisations, clubs and groups that wish to provide the best experience for their workforce and participants as lockdown restrictions are eased and sport and physical activity returns.
 It includes guidance, examples of good practice, tools and insight to help the sector to provide an environment that supports positive mental wellbeing.

-England and Wales Cricket Board - Cricket Ground Security
+England & Wales Cricket Board - Cricket Ground Security

 During lockdown, Cricket clubs across the county have unfortunately been subject to a number of break in's, with Hadleigh Cricket Club being the most recent target.